stadium-software/validations-cheatsheet/README.md

 By default the "IsValid Rule" property does not validate any control property.

 ### Required TextBox, DatePicker, DropDown & RadioButtonList (Strings)
 When a string property is required, the "IsValid Rule" can simply reference the property to be validated.
-JavaScript will return *false* when the property contains no value and when the property value is null or undefined.
+JavaScript will return *false* when the property contains no value and when the property is null or undefined.

 **Format**
 ```javascript